scality/actions/xcore/bump_version_pull_request/README.md

 # Bump version and open Pull Request

-This action will bump the version of the calling component and open a pull requests to integrate the changes.
+This action will bump the version of the calling component and open a pull request to integrate the changes.

 ## Description